howdoicomputer/revontulet/README.md

 ```

-The Makefile uses docker buildx to create multiplatform builds in order to support MacOS and Linux/amd64 targets.
+The Makefile uses docker buildx to create multiplatform builds in order to support multiple architectures.

 # Running via Docker